mschulteg/flacmirror/README.md

 ## Information

-The supported target formats are vorbis, opus and aac (LC profile).
+The supported target formats are vorbis, opus, mp3 (lame) and aac (LC profile).
 This is a small side project with limited customizability, you can find more powerful solutions on github like flac2all.